 Light cigarettes also have tiny pinholes on their filters.
 These "filter vents" dilute cigarette smoke with air when "puffed" by smoking machines.
 This results in artificially low measurements of tar and nicotine levels.
 When you block these vents, your light cigarette becomes a regular cigarette.

 Lastly, when cigarette makers increase the length of the paper filter wrap, they decrease the number of puffs during the machine test.
 The tobacco under the wrap is still available to the smoker and isn't burned during the machine test.
 As a result, the machine measures less tar and nicotine levels than is available to the smoker.

 Health Effects of Light Cigarettes

 According to the National Cancer Institute, light cigarettes provide no benefit to a smoker's health.
-Smokers who switch from regular cigarettes to light cigarettes are likely to inhale the same amount of hazardous chemicals and remain at high risk for developing smoking-related cancers and other diseases.
+Smokers who switch from regular cigarettes to light cigarettes inhale just as many dangerous chemicals.
+This leaves them at high risk of smoking-related cancers and other diseases.